Why Does “K” Stand for a Strikeout in Baseball?

 In your study on the letter “K,” which represents a strikeout, you may come across the term “K Rate.”
 But what precisely is a “K Rate”?
 According to the Major League Baseball, the “K Rate” in baseball refers to the frequency with which a pitcher strikes out batters.
 The strikeout rate is calculated by dividing the total number of strikeouts by the total number of batters faced.
 The K Rate is sometimes referred to as the number of strikeouts a pitcher has in nine innings, which is more accurate.

-It is possible to use the K Rate to tell managers how successfully a pitcher can get an out when the batter does not put the ball in play.
 The greater the K Rate, the better the pitcher is expected to perform on average.

 What Are the Most Strikeouts in a Baseball Game?